gitlabhq/gitlab-runner/docs/configuration/advanced-configuration.md

 If any of `ServerAddress`, `AccessKey` or `SecretKey` aren't specified and `AuthenticationType` is not provided, the S3 client uses the
 IAM instance profile available to the `gitlab-runner` instance.
 In an [autoscale](autoscale.md) configuration, this is not the on-demand machine that jobs are executed on.
-If `ServerAddress`, `AccessKey` and `SecretKey` are all specified but `AuthenticationType` is not provided, `access-key` will be used as the authentication type.
+If `ServerAddress`, `AccessKey` and `SecretKey` are all specified but `AuthenticationType` is not provided, `access-key` is used as the authentication type.

 When you use Helm charts to install GitLab Runner, and `rbac.create` is set to true in the `values.yaml` file, a ServiceAccount is created.
 This ServiceAccount's annotations are retrieved from the